agnivesh13/niyantrana/README.md

 ## What I'd do next

 - Recalibrate on **LASI** (~72,000 Indians with HbA1c and BP) for India-appropriate thresholds
-- Pass Google OAuth verification, so anyone (not only console test users) can connect their own Google Health data
+- Pass Google OAuth restricted-scope verification, so anyone — not only console test users — can connect their own Google Health data
 - Quantify the self-report vs sensor gap using NHANES `PAXDAY` accelerometry, which is paired within-person with the questionnaire
-- Host the web client (Cloudflare Pages) and smoke-test it from a phone on mobile data
+- Capture profile snapshots over time, so a trajectory reflects weight change as well as behaviour change

 ---